jamesfishbaugh/acceleration-diffeos/README.md

 **Requirements**

 This software is built from the source code of **Deformetrica**.
-It is recommended you install deformetrica following the directions at http://www.deformetrica.org, which will install necessary dependencies.
+It is recommended you install deformetrica following the directions at http://www.deformetrica.org, which will install necessary dependencies.*

 **Running the application**

 The application is called with the command:

-* acceleration_diffeos.py
+* acceleration_diffeos.py estimate model.xml data_set.xml --p optimization_parameters.xml

+where

+* *model.xml* contains information about the template (baseline) shape as well as hyper-parameters for the deformation model.
+* *data_set.xml* contains the paths to the input objects which are the observed data.
+* *optimization_parameters.xml* contains optional details about optimization.